tibbsm/CS361/Journal/Reflective_Journal_A.md

 ### Sunday, January 19, 2019

+Today, I worked on HW1.
+I wrote out one of the use cases for our applcation.
+More specifically, I wrote a use case for 'Creating a New Trip' using our mobile/web app for planning trips.
+I haven't seen any other use cases other than the one that was in lecture 3.3, but I think I made a pretty darn good use case.
+We'll see, I guess...

+### Monday, January 20, 2019

+**Lecture 3.4 - Evaluating Requirements**

+Today, I watched lecture 3.4, which went over the topic of evaluating requirements.
+There are two basic components of evaluating requirements: validation & verification.
+Validation ensures that the right system was built and verification ensures that the system was built correctly.
+There are many tiny, iterative steps to the evaluation process.
+Some of the more popular and tested techniques include paper prototyping, low-fidelity prototyping, high-fidelity prototyping, stakeholder review, formal analysis, and manual analysis.
+While it might not be feasible to complete all these different types of evaluation, the more you are able to do will likely lead to a more refined outcome.

 2.1  What options do you see for coordinating activities among hundreds of people?

 2.2  How do you record and distribute decisions made across the organization?